Spacious enough for families, six person tents also offer a luxurious camping option for two people.

 As you can tell from our roundup, there are plenty of 6-person tents to choose from at all budgets.

-It’s worth carrying out a trial run putting your tent up at home in daylight, so you can figure out the best way of erecting it quickly.
+It’s worth putting your tent up at home in the daylight as a trial run so you can figure out the best way to set it up quickly.

 This also gives you a great opportunity to figure out your internal layout and decide what to pack for your first camping trip.